Living Legacy Project

 In the Spring of 2012, the Living Legacy Project sponsored the first ever gathering of Unitarian Universalist veterans of the civil rights movement.
 As the Project develops, additional opportunities in line with its mission will be made available.
 Stay tuned for future developments as they unfold.

 In the Spring of 2020, the LLP moved online with dynamic programs about voting rights, music of civil rights, and the Civil Rights Movement.
-Although we plan to continue with online offerings, we are looking forward to getting back on the bus!
+Although we plan to continue with online offerings each year, we are happy that as of November 2022, we are back on the bus!

 The Living Legacy Project, Inc is a 501(c)(3) tax-exempt organization.